raaf17/raaf17/README.md

 ### Hi! 👋 I'm Rafi.

-I am a Web Developer who enjoys creating and sharing projects related to web technology!
+I am a Fullstack Web Developer who enjoys creating and sharing projects related to web technology!
 I really enjoy my profession because it allows me to create new things.

 Currently, I am a student at SMK in Boyolangu, Tulungagung.